 Made in Seattle

 Soaring Heart crib mattresses are 285/8” x 523/8” x 31/2“, making it slightly larger but thinner than the other crib mattresses.
 It should still fit all standard cribs, but will be a bit snug.
 This one would be a great option for cribs where thicker mattresses cause problems on the lowest setting.

 The Soaring Heart crib mattress is 100% organic and chemical-free and is made with extra firm latex that safely supports your baby.
 The crib mattress is designed for a slatted crib and passes federal fire safety standards thanks to its proprietary needle punched wool cover design.

-The Soaring Heart Organic Crib Mattress costs around $450, making it quite a bit more expensive than the Emily mattress from My Green Mattress, but a less pricey than the OMI crib mattress.
+The Soaring Heart Organic Crib Mattress costs around $450, making it quite a bit more expensive than the Emily mattress from My Green Mattress.
 Soaring Heart don’t use chemical-based foam or synthetic fire retardants in any of their products.

 Soaring Heart have been making mattresses for more than 35 years and really know what they’re doing.
 Even so, they offer a 20-year warranty on manufacturing defects and a 30-day comfort guarantee, as well as free shipping in the US.
 Their logistics and delivery team is constantly on the lookout for new ways to recycle old mattresses and package new products in an environmentally friendly way, and to reduce the company’s carbon footprint in other ways.